ayaan-qadri/TradingSignals/README.md

 Thats's it !

 DISCLAIMER:
-In starting analys it then you can start real trading with tool,Still I'm not responsible for your any profit and loss so be careful and trade using this tool at your own risk,Remmeber it will never be 100% accurate.
+Before engaging in real trading, we strongly recommend starting with an analysis using this tool.
+Please note, I am not responsible for any profits or losses incurred while using this tool.
+Trading involves risk, and you should proceed with caution.
+Always trade at your own risk, as this tool is not guaranteed to be 100% accurate.